Luiz Inacio Lula da Silva Fast Facts

-(CNN)Here's a look at the life of Brazil's former president Luiz Inacio Lula da Silva.
+(CNN)Here's a look at the life of Luiz Inacio Lula da Silva, former president of Brazil.

 Personal: